 How Social Workers Impact the Community

 The development of strong, vibrant, and healthy communities has long been a tenet of the social work profession.
-As facilitators, organizers, counselors, and advocates, social workers have an important voice in helping communities overcome the barriers to necessary change.
+As facilitators, organizers, counselors, and advocates, community social workers have an important voice in helping communities overcome the barriers to necessary change.
 They also provide the energy for transformation — empowering residents with the knowledge, resources, and capacity to self-direct and self-govern their lives and circumstances.

 The Measure of Success in Community Development

-Social workers gauge the success of their efforts to develop community health by looking at the statistics in the following categories:
+Community social workers gauge the success of their efforts to develop community health by looking at the statistics in the following categories:

 - Health Issues: Birthweight, immunizations, prenatal care, senior care, etc.